 Make sure that the chat button is visible and well incorporated on your website.
 Without it, customers might miss out on the advantages of this communication channel.
 It’s a good idea to place the button on the contact information, support, order confirmation, product, and order history pages.
 Make sure that it also follows Apple’s design guidelines.

 Make sure that you have your company phone numbers connected with Apple Messages for Business.
-Contact the Business Chat Team and they will set it up for you.
+Contact the Messages for Business Team and they will set it up for you.
 This is an important entry point for your customers.
 You can use it to deflect your call volume and increase your agent’s productivity.

 or by accessing the Apple Messages for Business settings in LiveChat, under Routing.